 Final Experience Verification Form.
 At the end of each semester the student should complete a Final Experience Verification Form.
 Students should maintain the original of this form and use it to verify completion of supervision hours for the BACB.
 A sample copy of this form is contained within the appendices of the practical experience handbook.
-One copy should be sent to the Director of Experiential Training (ahouvouras@fit.edu) at the conclusion of each semester. \Sample copies of the forms are contained within the appendices of the forms are contained within the appendices of this handbook.
+One copy should be sent to the Director of Experiential Training (ahouvouras@fit.edu) at the conclusion of each semester.
+Sample copies of the forms are contained within the appendices of this handbook.